Second Largest Number In Array Java

 }

-Get Second Highest/Lowest Number using Streams
+Get the Second Highest/Lowest Number using Streams

 package com.softwaretestingo.interviewprograms;